freebsd/freebsd-src/pythonmod/doc/modules/env.rst

 .. envvar:: mod_env

-   Module environment, contains data pointer for module-specific data.
+   Module environment, it is the 'data' pointer for module-specific data in :class:`pythonmod_env`.
-   See :class:`pythonmod_env`.
+   It is initialized as a dictionary with the 'script' key pointing to the module's python script.
+   It can be further populated during runtime for module-specific data.

 Predefined constants